openharmony/docs/en/application-dev/quick-start/syscap.md

-### Checking the Differences Between Devices with the Same Capability
+### Checking the Differences Between Devices with a Specific SysCap

-The performance of a system capability may vary by device type.
+The performance of a SysCap may vary by device type.
 For example, a tablet is superior to a smart wearable device in terms of the camera capability.

 ```
 import userAuth from '@ohos.userIAM.userAuth';